keboola/connection-docs/tutorial/ad-hoc/index.md

 permalink: /tutorial/ad-hoc/
 ---

-This part of the tutorial will show you how to work with arbitrary data in Python in a completely unrestricted way.
-Although the examples here use the Python language, the very same can be achieved using the R language.
+This part of the tutorial shows how to work with arbitrary data in Python in a completely unrestricted way.
+Although our examples use the Python language, the very same can be achieved using the R language.

 Before you start, you should have a basic understanding of the [Python language](https://www.python.org/).